MalwareVK17/Giet_Smart/README.md

 GIET Smart is designed to streamline the academic journey of students by providing easy access to attendance, results, circulars, and more, right at their fingertips.

-Key Features
+Key Feat
-📊 Attendance Tracker: View your daily and subject-wise attendance.
+ Student ID card registration: To apply new ID card ,who are lost there Id card and also there is a virtual Id card.

-📈 Results Viewer: Access your internal and external exam results instantly.
+ Bus pass registration: To register new bus pass and apply bus pass & Its shows Virtual Card.

-📢 College Circulars: Stay updated with the latest news and announcements from the college.
+ Certificate booking sloat: certificate booking sloat for students and notify them to recevice certificates

-🗓️ Academic Calendar: Keep track of important dates and events.
+ Events: Keep track of important dates and events.

-👤 Profile Management: Manage your personal and academic information.
+ Profile Management: Manage your personal and academic information.

 Tech Stack

 Frontend: Flutter

 Backend: (Specify your backend, e.g., Firebase, Node.js, etc.)

 Database: (Specify your database, e.g., Firestore, MongoDB, etc.)

 Contributing
 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.